zTBBz/Hopeful.Hyperlinq/README.md

 ## Fast enumeration

-`NetFabric.Hyperlinq` can enumerate faster the results of a query than `System.Linq` by performing all of the following:
+`Hopeful.Hyperlinq` can enumerate faster the results of a query than `System.Linq` by performing all of the following:

 - Merges multiple enumerators into a single one for several more scenarios.
 - It does not box value-type enumerators so, calls to the `Current` property and the `MoveNext()` method are non-virtual.